Sometimes, it can be a bit of a hassle to keep up with it all. Standing out in a crowd feels nearly impossible.

 - What is the call to action?
 Do you want viewers to comment on the IGTV post, answer your poll questions, or like your latest image post?
 Let them know, sometimes a subtle nudge in the right direction is all they need to engage further.

-It’s key to always be fluid and keep an eye out for ways to enhance your potential client, customer, or supporters experience when dealing with your brand.
+It’s key to always be fluid and keep an eye out for ways to enhance your potential client, customer, or supporter experience when dealing with your brand.
 As social media algorithms change, so should your attempts to stay relevant.

 And finally, remember, everyone loves a good laugh.